Diane Reid, 79, of St. George, Kansas, passed away on Wednesday (June 5, 2024) at Ascension Via Christi Hospital in Manhattan, Kansas.

-The third of four children, Sue was born and raised in Chicago to parents Robert and Gertrude Palmer.
+The third of four children, Sue, was born and raised in Chicago by parents Robert and Gertrude Palmer.
 Sue lived in the area until her early twenties.
 She left Chicago and went to nursing school, living in various places around the country until she settled in San Diego.
 It was there that she met Thomas Swanke, and the two married in 1984.

 Our world has become a lot less bright with the loss of our dear Frank.